Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/kind/local_kind_gitops_helm/_index.md

   * Create the GitOps configurations for the Azure Arc Connected Cluster.
 The configuration will be using the Helm chart located in the "Hello Arc" repository.
 This will create a namespace-level config to deploy the "Hello Arc" application Helm chart.

-    > **Disclaimer: For the purpose of this guide, notice how the "*git-poll-interval 3s*" is set.
-The 3 seconds interval is useful for demo purposes since it will make the git-poll interval to rapidly track changes on the repository but it is recommended to have longer interval in your production environment (default value is 5min)**
+    > **Note:** For the purpose of this guide, notice how the _git-poll-interval 3s_ is set.
+The 3 seconds interval is useful for demo purposes since it will make the git-poll interval to rapidly track changes on the repository but it is recommended to have longer interval in your production environment (default value is 5min).

 * Once the script will complete its run, you will have the GitOps configuration created and all the resources deployed in your local kind Kubernetes cluster.

-    > **NOTE: it can take a few minutes for the configuration to change its Operator state status from "Pending" to "Installed".**
+    > **Note:** it can take a few minutes for the configuration to change its Operator state status from "Pending" to "Installed".

     ![New GitOps configuration created](./08.png)